-Our top 20 list of things to avoid when apologizing—a quick reference guide for what NOT to do when you find yourself having to say sorry to your sweetheart, an ex, a spouse or friend.
+Our top 20 list of things to avoid when apologizing—a quick reference guide for what NOT to do when you find yourself having to say sorry to your girlfriend or boyfriend, an ex, a spouse or friend.

 The DONT's of a Perfect Apology

 X Don't demand forgiveness and don't expect it—no matter how much time you've spent preparing the apology.

 X Don't ever try to evoke sympathy for yourself as part of the apology.

 X Don't forget to do everything listed on the DOs Page and elsewhere on this site on the topic of how to apologize.

 X Never assume the issue is minor.
 Err on the side of accepting the importance and seriousness of the mistake.
 Assuming this is a big deal to the other person when in fact it really isn't, is a much better place to be than the alternative.

 X When preparing an verbal apology be sure to avoid any actions that could mistakenly be interpreted as insincerity—bad jokes, rolling your eyes, avoiding eye contact, excessive shuffling or nervous twitching.